Bryan-Legend/vassal-import/README.md

 * Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has a limitation of 3 folder depth.
 Six seems to be enough.
 The data will import correctly but once you pass 3 folders it will start spamming the root folder heavily.
 Turning on this mod will fix.

+* Card Support (https://github.com/spacemandev-git/fvtt-card-support) - You will need to refresh the browser after an import before decks will work.
+You will likely want to make everyone a GM if you use this so that everyone can use the tile layer to manipulate the cards.
+Drag deck folders in the Journal tab onto the tile layer of a scene.

+Foundry card support is not working well so be sure to bug/ask/encourage Atropos to add official support for card decks.

 ## Todo

 * Convert to typescript!
 * Dice so Nice integration
-* Cards Support integration
+* Dice Tray integration
 * .vsav file format import for better scene data
 * prototype import for better token data
 * gif image conversion to webp since foundry does not support gif at all
 * playlist generator for audio
-* maybe use extracted fonts somehow
+* Use extracted fonts somehow
 * Recommend a default game system.
 Maybe do some stat importing or something.
-* macro importing (lol)
-* direct downloading vmods via url.
+* Direct downloading vmods via url.
 * Add a scene for each map picker option.
 * Import grid config data.